deepak7642/deepak7642/README.md

 * Work : Develop and present predictive analytics use case studies to senior management and the Co-Founder to contribute to the company’s future solutions.

-   * Lead the development of predictive analytics models for diverse industry use cases, analyzing data patterns and trends.

-   * Independently learn and implement Streamlit for UI development, deploying exploratory data analysis with Altair and Plotly.

-   * Present use case studies in POC form to senior management and the Co-Founder.
+   * Designed and presented predictive analytics proof-of-concepts directly to the Co-Founder and senior management, influencing upcoming product features.

+   * Created dynamic data visualization dashboards using Altair and Plotly, improving analytical workflows and internal data presentation.

-   * One of the solutions was implemented as a flagship feature on the company's website.
+   * One of the solutions I developed was selected and implemented as a flagship feature on the company’s official website.

 ## **Education**